SouheilMaatoug/Git-Tutorial/README.md

 # Git Tutorial
-Through software development lifecycle, multiple operations, steps and practices but also principles and agile methods are used to optimize the development process but above all to make it work correctly and fluidly.

 Version control comes as an essential brick for software development.
-It is the tool that manages changes / developments and allows collaboration on the IT project by implementing important agile methods.
-The most known VCS is **Git**.
+It is the tool that manages changes and developments and allows collaboration on the IT project by implementing the concepts of agile methods in DevOps.
+The most known Version Control System is **Git**.

 In this tutorial, we will explore what Git is and how it works.
-We will also talk about some DevOps concepts and important agile principles for a successful IT project.
+We will also talk about some DevOps concepts methods for an IT development project.

 ## Table of contents
 1. Git and GitHub
-2. First steps
+2. Git's Basic commands
 3. Git's internals
 4. Intermediate steps
 5. Remote repositories